NOTE: This article contains endgame spoilers. Read further at your own peril.

 - Lobster Men: dangerous and very tough, but no MC ability.
 They usually survive even a direct hit from a Disruptor Pulse Launcher!
 Most of them are coincidentally armed with just that, but others wield Thermal Shok Launchers and are therefore less dangerous.
 Your best bet is to use MC attacks and Melee weapons against them.
 The Thermal Shok Launchers they carry are also useful at quickly disabling them, consider picking up a few along the way.
 Don't forget they have a natural melee attack!

 - Tentaculats: as dangerous as ever, Tentaculats are surprisingly rare in T'leth.
 Just like in Colony Assaults, they tend to hide in small rooms and nooks and ambush nearby aquanauts.
 Particularly in the central area of level 2.
 Be alert, and let Displacers or MC-ed aliens do the scouting.

-- Deep Ones: a weak and common enemy in T'leth from level 2 and 3.
+- Deep Ones: a weak and common enemy on level 2 and 3.
 Chances are you haven't seen them for a while.
 Unlike most aliens here, Deep Ones have neither explosives nor a melee attack.
-They're vulnerable to just about anything you throw at them, so they're unlikely to cause you any problems unless you are visible to them during their turn.
-Though a weak alien, their electrical attacks are very lethal to humans.
+They're vulnerable to just about anything you throw at them, so they're unlikely to cause you any problems.

 - Hallucinoids: although they have a strong melee attack, Hallucinoids are no more than a nuisance at this point.
 Just blast them with whatever is at hand.
 They are particularly vulnerable to area effect weapons.